 On weekends, you are encouraged to explore the area and take part in one of the various optional side trips the location has to offer such as trekking through some of the best hiking trails in the world, water-water rafting, or bungee jumping.
 If it is adventure you are looking for – Nepal is the perfect place to get your adrenaline fix!

-During your time in India, you will be assisting local teachers from Monday to Friday with planning and delivering educational activities.
-Although your focus will be on developing English language skills, you are encouraged to add your unique touch by incorporating art, sports and games into your lessons.
-In the evenings, you will return to base where you will be given the resources to prepare for the next day’s activities.
+During your time in India, you will be working on planning, evaluating, supporting or if confident, lead teaching classes, curriculums and trainings from Monday to Friday.
+Focus depends much on the needs of the partners and can be broad, ranging from English language to life-skills.
+You are encouraged to add your unique touch by incorporating art, sports and games into your lessons.
+Although evenings are usually free, some volunteers are eager to use this time to prepare even more for the next day’s activities.

 Accommodation will be shared in the centre of town with electricity, running water and flush toilets.
-Lunch and dinner will be provided and prepared in the local style.
+Lunch will be provided in the local style and dinners are prepared together on base.
 On the weekends, you will be free to explore the stunning surrounding area, sample local cuisine, shop in exotic spice markets or simply relax in your base town of Kochi.

 If you would prefer to stay in private accommodation while on this project, these locations do offer upgrades.
 Contact us for more information, or mention to your Country Expert who will be able to assist you.